Covene/MerakiNewClientAlert-Covene/README.md

 ### Python Dependencies
 **Use pip install -r requirements.txt command to download each Python package**:

 Ensure you download the requirements.txt file, and then run pip install -r requirements.txt.
 Eack required package will be downloaded.
+The requirements.txt file contains all the packages used by the script.

+Please note that a [virtual environment](https://docs.python.org/3/library/venv.html) will help isolate package dependencies, and ensure each package is found by the IDE.

+Also, you may need to change your python interpreter to use the virtual environment with CTRL + SHIFT + P and search Python: Select Interpreter.
+Ensure the virtual environment is chosen.

+Finally, this script was built on python 3.

 ### Improvements To Be Made
 The Get Network Clients script was created by a Network Engineer by trade, and not a python developer.
 As a result, while this code functions, there is room for improvements.
 Items that may be useful for this script include: